 Enterprise: 1.25 GB

-Intuit, the maker of QuickBooks, seems to have a different take on file size.
+Intuit seems to have a different take on file size.
 For instance, some support agents have told our customers that Enterprise can be 4GB or larger.
-Perhaps in a sterile, carefully tended environment.
+Perhaps in a sterile, heavy-duty, and carefully tended environment with one or two users.
 But that’s not the way small businesses run.
-We currently have a Pro customer whose file is almost 700 MB.
+It’s the Wild West out there!
+For example, we have a Pro customer whose file is almost 700 MB.
 It’s incredibly slow to open and to load into the data warehouse we use.
-For two years I’ve recommended that they start a new file.
-Now they are asking if integrated applications can sync more quickly.
-We design miracle reports, but we can’t help with that miracle!
+For two years we’ve been recommending a file split or moving to a new file.

 Issues Beyond File Size